 What is crude oil used for?
-Crude oil can be processed and refined into a
+Crude oil can be processed and refined into a wide array of

 Crude oil can be processed and refined into a wide array of petroleum products.
 It has powered the world economy, is used for a variety of purposes, and is the most consumed energy source in the world today.